 If you like people, think retail or service.
 If you want weekends and evenings for your family or yourself, consider a business-to-business brand, so you can work closer to 40 hours a week instead of 60 or 70.
 Would you prefer to work in an office making things happen, or get out in the field face-to-face with your customers?

 There is no right answer to these questions.
 There are only your answers.
 Think about them in terms of trade-offs.
 For some, the burning desire to be independent, to be their own boss, drives them and carries them through doubt and fear.
 For others, it will be a wiser choice to work for someone else, letting them take the risks and make all the big decisions.
-But for many Americans in 2009, laid off or fired from jobs they believed were reasonably secure, buying a franchise--despite the risks and responsibilities--is becoming an easier choice than starting their own business in an uncertain economic environment.
+But for many Americans, buying a franchise — despite the risks and responsibilities — is becoming an easier choice than starting their own business in an uncertain economic environment.

 Finally, a question many new franchisees neglect to factor into their decision: Can you get along with your franchisor?
 Signing a franchise agreement is often compared to a marriage.
 Do their goals and values align with your own?
-Signing a 10-year contract means working closely franchise management and staff, and following their operating system and rules.
-Can you live with theirs?
+Signing a 10-year (or more) contract means working closely franchise management and staff, and following their operating system and rules.
 Different brands have different cultures.
 Be sure you like the people you'll be spending the next decade with.